Montana Court Records

 Civil court records for cases filed in the courts of limited jurisdiction are maintained by the clerks of the respective courts.
 Interested parties can obtain the address of the respective court by following several quick steps using the Court Locator tool:

-• You would see the contact detail of the judge, which is also the contact details of the clerk of the court.
+- You would see the contact details of the judge, which is also the contact details of the clerk of the court.

 Visit the clerk within the hours of 8:00 am and 5:00 pm.
 It would have been advisable to call the clerk before visiting.
 But since the phone number is not listed on the Court Locator, it is not a feasible idea.